process-analytics/mxgraph-road-to-DefinitelyTyped/README.md

 # mxGraph TypeScript status and motivations

-mxGraph is a javascript lib and its maintainers have no plan to support TypeScript, see [mxGraph #81](https://github.com/jgraph/mxgraph/issues/81).
-However, there is a large demand for such a support especially from people that want to use mxGraph in Angular and React applications.
+mxGraph is a javascript lib and its maintainers have no plan to support TypeScript.
+(See [mxGraph #81](https://github.com/jgraph/mxgraph/issues/81)).
+However, there is a large demand for this kind of support, especially from people who want to use mxGraph in Angular and React applications.

 Various individual efforts exist to make mxGraph TypeScript usage easier and consist on:
 - definition types
 - commonJS wrapper
 - TypeScript ports

-Everybody is working alone on his/her own solution leading to the following issues
+Everybody is working individually on their own solutions leading to the following issues:
-- most of the repository owner disclaim that `the type definition files in this project is not complete yet` or something similar
+- Most repository owners say that `the type definition files in their project are not complete` (or something similar).
-- it is almost impossible to know the mxGraph version targeted by the type definition packages
+- It is almost impossible to know which mxGraph version is targeted by the various type definition packages.
-- as there are several solutions and [npm packages](https://www.npmjs.com/search?q=mxgraph%20typescript), it is hard to find the right and best way to use mxGraph in a TypeScript project
+- As there are several solutions and [npm packages](https://www.npmjs.com/search?q=mxgraph%20typescript), it is hard to find the best way to use mxGraph in a TypeScript project.
-- generally speaking, if alternate open sources solutions provide emulation, this is overkill for something as basic as type definitions: energy is lost in redoing the same definitions over and over instead of adding new types when the underlying mxGraph javascript lib evolves or improving the types TSDoc
+- Generally speaking, when alternate open source solutions provide emulation, this is overkill for something as basic as type definitions.
+Energy is lost in redoing the same definitions over and over, instead of simply adding new types when the underlying mxGraph javascript lib evolves, or improving the TSDoc types.

-So, the current effort aims to make volunteers implement a single, documented, maintained and up to date solution, available through the [DefinitelyTyped project](https://definitelytyped.org/) project.
+So, the current effort aims to help volunteers implement a single, documented, maintained, up to date solution, available through the [DefinitelyTyped project](https://definitelytyped.org/) project.